SAP-archive/builder-cli/docu/files/BuilderInputs.html.md

 order: 8
 ---

 The **builder.inputs** Angular module provides a mechanism for client-side field validation.
-The **builder.inputs** module contains the <b>builder-input</b> Angular directive, which enables you to validate any input or text area field.
+The **builder.inputs** module contains the <b>builder-input</b> Angular directive, which allows you to validate any input or text area field.

 In this document, you will learn more about client-side field validation in your Builder module.